MediaMath/lambda-cron/README.md

 ## LambdaCron CLI

-**LambdaCron** provide a CLI tool that allow to manage your cron tasks from you localhost, no need to access to AWS console.

-Also it allows to run multiple environments with different settings.
-As many environments as desired can be set up.
+**LambdaCron** provides a CLI tool that allows management of your cron tasks without access to the AWS Console.
+It also allows creation of multiple environments with different settings.

 ### Settings

-Custom settings for environments are set in a YAML file located in user home, it must be
+Custom settings for environments are set in a YAML-formatted configuration file located in the user home directory, and must be named **~/.lambda-cron.yml**.
-called: **~/.lambda-cron.yml**.

 There are 3 levels of preferences for settings: